 NAESB’s long-standing support for open standards has served to create a competitive marketplace of interoperable E-commerce products to serve the energy industry.
-As with other NAESB Business Practice Standards initiatives, these Business Practice Standards WEQ-012 is being developed to ensure the availability of interoperable PKI products from multiple vendors.
-NAESB encourages Certification Authorities to pursue certification under the NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) to meet the energy industry’s needs for PKI.
+As with other NAESB Business Practice Standards initiatives, Business Practice Standard WEQ-012 is intended to facilitate the availability of interoperable PKI products from multiple vendors.

-Foring, entities through NAESB approved.
+For NAESB Business Practice Standards requiring certificates, it is recommended that End Entities (?) entities acquire certificates through NAESB approved Authorized Certificate Authority.

 Definition of Terms